-Faculty of Arts student, Tarana Fazel, talks about studying abroad
+Faculty of Arts student, Tarana Fazel, talks about studying abroad.

-Optional semester abroad opportunities
+Semester abroad opportunities

 If you are a single honours student or joint honours student with a humanities subject, you may apply to spend a semester abroad as part of your degree.
-You will need an average of 60% or more in the first semester of your first year to be considered.

 All semester exchanges take place in the second year of study.
 You will study approved modules which complement your course in Nottingham and your marks will count towards your final degree.